akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We do.”

 Henry lowered his voice.
-“I must be to morrow with Robert Beaumont.
+“I must meet tomorrow with Robert Beaumont.
 We plan my return to Normandy.”

 Harold nodded slowly.
 “Greet that man for me.
 Trouble with King Louis?”

 “And others.”
 Henry did not elaborate.
-“That is a king’s burden, not a father’s, so to night, we shall celebrate.”
+“That is a king’s burden, not a father’s, so tonight, we shall celebrate.”
 He opened the door.
 “Fetch the children,” he called to a servant.
 “We have news for them.”

 ---